 The company operates within a single operating segment, which is the exploration and development of copper-gold mineral properties.
 The company's mineral property interests are in Ecuador, South America.
-The consolidated statements of loss, comprehensive loss and deficit for the periods presented reflect the company's Canadian operations only.
-All other Ecuador operating expenses are capitalized to mineral properties, in accordance with the company's accounting policy.
+The consolidated statements of loss (earnings) and comprehensive loss (income) for the periods presented reflect the company's Canadian operations only.
+All Ecuador operating expenses are capitalized to mineral properties, in accordance with the company's accounting policy.